Still Managing Your Inventory with Spreadsheets?

 - Inventory needed to mitigate the risk of short shipments

 Of course these variables can be ignored, which is what many low maturity (according to Gartner, level 1 or level 2) supply chains – where spreadsheets are common – often do.
-But it shows up in performance.
+But managing inventory with spreadsheets shows up in performance.
 Gartner studies have shown that low maturity supply chains commonly underperform compared to higher maturity supply chains.

 So spreadsheets are not conducive to the more aggressive goals of higher maturity levels.
 Cecere’s suggestion is, “Blow up your spreadsheet ghettos within your organization and challenge your company to think more holistically about the role of inventory in the market-driven value network.”
 If you have your sights set on improved supply chain performance, it can be a good place to start.